spraakbanken/swell-project/Normalization_guidelines.md

 While only intra-sentence changes are made, the context provided by the rest of the text is taken into consideration when judging each sentence.
 For instance, anaphoric expressions and conjunctions may be changed due to intra-sentential relationships.
 And the interpretation of an expression in one sentence is often affected by contextual information.

 In the following, we comment on our implementation of norm-adherence for orthography and inflectional patterns of specific words, and for punctuation and sentence segmentation.
-When it comes to norms for wording, collocational patterns, and general morphosyntactic rules and patterns, we refer directly to the sections on methodological practices and guiding principles.
+When it comes to norms for wording, collocational patterns, and general morphosyntactic rules and patterns, we refer directly to the section on methodological practices.
 The treatment of non-Swedish words is discussed in a separate section.

 ---
 ### 3.1 Orthography and inflectional patterns of specific words